 Connemara Web Size

-7 Hidden Attractions in Connemara to Explore
+7 Hidden Attractions in Connemara that Most Tourists Miss

-7 Hidden Attractions in Connemara to ExploreThis post and page contain affiliate links and I may earn compensation when you click on the links at no additional cost to you.
+This post contains affiliate links and I may earn compensation when you click on the links at no additional cost to you.

-Cleggan Village and Cleggan Head
+1. Cleggan Village and Cleggan Head

-This small fishing village is in an area of Connemara that doesn’t get as many visitors as the more well-known towns like Clifden, a mere 10 km (7 miles) away, but it’s totally worth a stop if you’re in the region.
+This small fishing village is in an area of Connemara that doesn’t get as many visitors as the more well-known towns like Clifden, a mere 10 km/7 miles away, but it’s totally worth a stop if you’re in the region.

 The Cleggan Bridge.
 Photo: Jackie Jourden for Getty Images.